WhereSoftwareGoesToDie/ceilometer-publisher-zeromq/README.md

 Installation + Deployment
 -------------------------

-1. Install from source. (git clone -> python setup.py install)
+1. Install from source.
+    ```
+    git clone git@github.com:anchor/ceilometer-publisher-rabbitmq.git
+    cd ceilometer-publisher-rabbitmq
+    python setup.py install
+    ```

-2. Add "rabbitmq://" to the publishers in your pipeline.yaml.
+2. Add "rabbitmq://" to the publishers in your `pipeline.yaml`.
-   (This is by default in /etc/ceilometer/)
+   (This is by default in `/etc/ceilometer/`)

-   Example pipeline.yaml:
+   Example `pipeline.yaml`:

     ```
     sources: